 Golf course.
 Rush, who has a one stroke lead, tells the Larsons he needs to get a new ball from his bag.
 Steve correctly guesses that his pa is pulling a fast one on the Larsons and calls him on it.
 Rush tells him he bought a contraption in the mail that "juices up" the insides of golf balls...and that this will give him the edge he needs to win the tournament.
 He snarks to a dismayed Steve that if he played better, he wouldn't have to cheat.
 Rush definitely has issues.

 Golf course.
 Oy.
 Rush is getting cocky about winning the tournament...but then Steve misses what looks like an easy shot, and Rush angrily accuses him of missing it on purpose.
 He taunts him about being a loser when he was a kid, and asks him if he wants to be a loser now.
-Yeesh - he really is a giant piece of shit.
-No wonder Steve's so screwed up.
+Yeesh - no wonder Steve's so screwed up.
 Steve insists he's not a loser, and Rush responds by calling him a horse's ass.
 Steve gives his father an ultimatum: get rid of his juiced up balls [giggle...insert ball joke here] and play fair, otherwise he'll purposely miss the next shot and lose the tournament for them.
 Rush gives in and grits his teeth as he orders Steve to sink the putt, which he does.

 Golf course.
 Rush is suddenly acting like less of a douchetard and compliments Steve's golf skills.
 Steve then takes the final shot, and as everyone watches expectantly, it goes in.
 The Larsons congratulate him, and Rush offers to buy his son a beer.